 Explained: What is convalescent plasma therapy?
 How does it help fight COVID-19?

-New Delhi, Apr 10: The United States Food and Drug Administration has approved the use of Convalescent Plasma Therapy.
-This therapy is for those COVID-19 patients, as an experimental treatment in clinical trials.
+New Delhi, Apr 10: The United States Food and Drug Administration approved Convalescent Plasma Therapy for COVID-19 patients as an experimental treatment in clinical trials.

 According to reports, this therapy takes antibodies from the blood of a person who has recovered from the novel coronavirus and transfuses the antibodies with a person who is critically ill, to help kickstart the immune system.